jleffler/scc-snapshots/README.md

 * 4.03  (2008-06-07) - stable release

 These are tagged release/x.yz.
 The code is all on branch master.

+### Version 8.0.3 - 2022-05-30

+A packaging snafu left SCC reporting the wrong version.
+Add an explicit GPL 3.0 licence file (as COPYING).

 ### Version 8.0.2 - 2022-05-30